24 Best and Worst Instant Oatmeals

 Per packet (43 g): 160 calories, 2 g fat (0 g saturated fat), 210 mg sodium, 32 g carbs (3 g fiber, 14 g sugar), 4 g protein

-If you're a die-hard cinnamon raisin fan like I am, you probably know by this point that you always have to check the label before you grab a product off the shelf.
+If you're a die-hard cinnamon raisin fan like we are, you probably know by this point that you always have to check the label before you grab a product off the shelf.
 That's because raisins are just one of those fruits that are high in fruit sugar and sneaky brands may coat the dried grapes with even more sweet stuff.
-We've got a simple fix for you: make sure to grab the smaller-portioned packets over cups when you're scoping out an instant oatmeal brand.
-Doing so—like in this case of choosing Quaker Oats over Kathleen's—will save you upwards of 6 grams of sugar!
+We've got a simple fix for you: make sure to grab the packet with the shortest ingredient list.
+Doing so—like in this case of choosing Glutenfreeda over Quaker—will save you at least 5 grams of sugar!

 Nature's Path Organic EnviroKidz Oatmeal Brown Sugar Maple